H3nry-T/fighting-game/README.md

 the arena doesn't have a boundary, instead the player can go behind the other player by going out of bounds.

 both players can double jump which adds more dynamic gameplay compared to being able to jump once.

+I have also added some critical hits which will add some uncertainty into the game. especially samurai mack who has a slower katana, may be able to deal extremely high dps. `